shanu-16/basics/README.md

 The steps are as follows
 - You are about to get a job offer from a Swedish employer and you are a non-EU citizen.
 The first thing you should ask your employer is if they have hired people from outside of EU.
 (You don't need to ask this if it is obvious that they have).
 If they have not then you should ask them if they know about the process of work permit is.
 You will be surprised how many employer don't know much about hiring from outside of EU.
 They assume you can just start working.

 - You should ask that you are given an official Migrationsveket offer of employment.
 Someone from your future company's HR  can create an offer of employment (using the Migrationsverket website and their personal Mobile bank id so they can digitally sign the offer).
-They can  and also get opinion from the union
+They can  and also get opinion from the union.
+Without these two you can not even begin the process.
+You can know more about offer of employment here http://www.migrationsverket.se/English/Other-operators-English/Employers/Employing-people-from-non-EU-countries-/If-the-person-will-apply-for-a-work-permit.html

+- Your employer should know that there is no guarantee that your work permit will be approved before a certain time.
+So start dates are meaningless.
+A lot depends upon your employer (they could hire a relocation company to make the process more predictable).

 - It would be easier if your company hires a relocation company (since they are experts at creating job offers and other things involved).
 Usually, it saves the employer quite some work.
 It is always the employer who pays for hiring relocation company.
 The relocation company (if you trust them) can also have your power of attorney and file your part of the application as well.
 It seems that using relocation company can lead to faster results.
 Some large companies are certified themselves and don't need relocation companies.(they must be doing 20+ applications in a year to do so)